rajinder-yadav/dm-css/README.md

 1. Set border line style to dashed (default is solid).
 1. Set "__\<div\>__" element to take up 20% of available width.

 Notice how the Style-Notation are powerful and can be combined together to increase productivity.
-Also context switching from HTLM/JSX code to a style sheet is reduced for all core CSS styles.
+Also context switching betweem HTLM/JSX and the CSS style sheet is reduced for all core CSS styles.

 ## Setup